-This is where accrual accounting can be a bit tricky, tax-wise.
-Remember that with accrual accounting, you record income and expenses as they occur, rather than when you actually receive payment.
-This means that you’ll pay tax on all business income regardless of whether you’ve actually received the money for the transaction yet.
+When it comes to taxes, accrual accounting can be a bit tricky.
+With accrual accounting, you record income and expenses as they occur, rather than when you actually receive payment.
+This means that you’ll pay tax on all business income, regardless of whether you’ve actually received the money for the transaction yet.

-Returning to our above example, if you sell a product to a customer in December of 2021 but don’t receive payment until January of 2022, you would still pay income tax on that sale, even though payment was not rendered during the same tax year, it is considered income according to the accrual accounting method.
+Returning to our above example, if you sell a product to a customer in December of 2021 but don’t receive payment until January 2022, you would still pay income tax on that sale.
+Even though payment was not rendered during the same tax year, it is considered income according to the accrual accounting method.

 Understandably, this is why it’s important for companies to manage their finances appropriately to prepare for taxes.
-One of the ways business owners keep a handle on their tax planning is by choosing to outsource accounting to an online bookkeeping team.
+One of the ways business owners keep a handle on their tax planning is by choosing to outsource bookkeeping and accounting tasks.

-These online accounting firms can provide preparation and guidance to ensure you hold back enough money to cover your tax payments.
-They can often help you strategize to manage your tax obligations, too.
+Online accounting firms like Xendoo can provide preparation and guidance to ensure you hold back enough money to cover your tax payments.

-When comparing cash basis accounting vs. accrual accounting, it’s important to understand how each method can impact your cash flow in surprisingly different ways.
+When comparing cash basis accounting vs. accrual accounting, it’s important to understand how each method can impact your cash flow—the movement of money in your business.

-Let’s consider the following example, and then look at how each accounting method would calculate cash flow:
+Consider the following example, and then look at how each accounting method would calculate cash flow.
+Let’s assume you:

-- You received a bill for $100 for the month
+- Received a bill for $100 for the month

-- You paid $20 in fees for a bill you received the previous month
+- Paid $20 in fees for a bill you received the previous month

-- You received $100 from a client for an invoice sent the previous month
+- Received $100 from a client for an invoice sent the previous month

 Pay attention to when money actually changes hands in our above example.
 This will greatly impact how cash basis accounting and accrual accounting will record cash flow.